ab380765597/Leetcode/21-Merge-Two-Sorted-Lists/README.md

 Using dummy head as return start point.
-Knowing the requirement for node.
+Knowing the requirement for each linked list node